FireLemons/Probability-Programs/README.md

 ### Windows
 Make sure pip for python 3 is installed
+Make sure the `"%AppData%\Python\Python3X\Scripts"` directory is added to PATH env variable.
 `pip3 --version` should not print an error

 Install pipenv via pip
 `pip install pipenv`

-Clone the repo and extract it
+Clone the repo
+`git clone git@github.com:FireLemons/Probability-Programs.git`

 Install the project dependencies
 `cd Probability-Programs`
 `pipenv install`
-Make sure the `"%AppData%\Python\Python3X\Scripts"` directory is added to PATH env variable.
 **this may take several minutes**

 Tkinter comes bundled with Windows installer.
 Use `python -m tkinter` to check if Tkinter is installed properly